 Take special care of outdoor condensing units in ocean environments.
 Living in Monmouth and Ocean counties, many Jersey Shore residents can help preserve their heating and air conditioning system with some extra care.
 Ocean mist and sea breezes carry salt, which is corrosive to most metals.
-Although new Carrier furnaces and Carrier air conditioner units are made out of galvanized metal and are protected by top-grade paint, you can add life to your unit by washing all exposed surfaces and the coil approximately every three months.
+Although new furnaces and air conditioner units are made out of galvanized metal and are protected by top-grade paint, you can add life to your unit by washing all exposed surfaces and the coil approximately every three months.
 (Ask your installing contractor about the appropriate interval in your area.)

 Make sure your outdoor unit stays in a level position.
 If the support for your split-system outdoor unit shifts or settles and the unit is no longer level, re-level it promptly to make sure moisture drains properly out of the unit.
 If you notice that water or ice collects beneath the unit, arrange for it to be drained away from the equipment.

 Inspect your furnace’s combustion area and vent system before each heating season.
 If you find dirt, soot or rust, your system may not operate properly or at its peak efficiency.
 Call us and do not operate your furnace until it is professionally inspected and/or repaired.

 Have oil-fired boilers inspected annually.
 Contact us before each heating season to replace your oil filter cartridge and conduct a thorough inspection of the unit’s operation.
 This will make your home heating system work at peak efficiency.